What is an AH Review?

 Testing for Tuberculosis (TB)

-- We help students understand the health requirements needed to begin clinical course
+- We educate students about the health requirements needed to begin clinical course

-can provide the services conveniently and at a low cost.
-Eligible students may use
+- The NMWC can provide the services conveniently and at a low cost.
+Eligible students

 - Primary care providers can send records directly to the clinic to be added to the